 Key points:

-1. Neurodiversity recognizes the unique neurological differences between individuals, celebrating them as part of the natural spectrum of human behavior, while neurotypicality adheres to conventional brain structures and behaviors considered “normal.”
+- Neurodiversity recognizes the unique neurological differences between individuals, celebrating them as part of the natural spectrum of human behaviour, while neurotypicality adheres to conventional brain structures and behaviours considered “normal.”

 What Is Neurodiversity and Neurotypicality?